 Castle Tioram was recorded as being in a poor condition when occupied by a garrison of 14 government troops during the 1715 Jacobite uprising.
 It was recaptured by Allan of Moidart, who then, it is said, set fire to it to prevent its future use, before departing to meet his death at the Battle of Sheriffmuir (see our Historical Timeline).
 The Clanranalds again backed the losing Jacobite side during the 1745 uprising, but somehow managed to retain their estates until the early 1800s, and ownership of Castle Tioram itself and Eilean Tioram for another century after that.

 On the one hand, therefore, the owners still apparently wish to convert the castle into a home, but cannot do so because permission has been refused: while on the other the conservation bodies wish to secure the future of the castle as a romantic ruin which reflects 800 years of history and is fully open to the public, but cannot do so because they don't own it.
-The result is a standoff which has gone on for a decade, during which time the castle has continued to gently crumble away into the sea.
-The one thing that everyone agrees about is that Castle Tioram is a unique, and uniquely important, building: yet it seems that it is because it is so important that a standoff has arisen that could easily lead to its total loss.
+The result is a standoff that has gone on for over two decades, during which time the castle has continued to gently crumble away into the sea.
+The one thing that everyone agrees about is that Castle Tioram is a unique, and uniquely important, building: yet it seems that because it is so important a standoff has arisen that could easily lead to its total loss.

-At the time this feature was written, in Summer 2012, the Historic Scotland website was suggesting that new discussions were under way with the owners of Castle Tioram which might offer a way forward.
-Let us all fervently hope so.
-The loss of a nationally important piece of our heritage through a simple inability to agree how to proceed would be a shameful indictment of Scotland as a nation.
+The last time we looked, in August 2021, the Historic Environment Scotland website was suggesting that discussions had taken place with the owners of Castle Tioram which might offer a way forward, albeit on a page dated March 2016.
+Let us hope that progress can be made.
+The loss of a nationally important piece of our heritage through an inability to agree how to proceed would be a shameful indictment of Scotland as a nation.